Caoineag

 The caoineag (/gd/) is a female spirit in Scottish folklore and a type of Highland banshee, her name meaning "weeper".
 She is normally invisible and foretells death in her clan by lamenting in the night at a waterfall, stream or Loch, or in a glen or on a mountainside.
 Unlike the related death portent known as the bean nighe, the caoineag cannot be approached, questioned, or made to grant wishes.
+Other local names for her include caointeag, caoineachag, caointeachag, and caoidheag.

+Characteristics

 The Scottish folklorist Alexander Carmichael in Carmina Gadelica states that she foretells the death of those slain in battle, and that her mourning and weeping cause much anxiety to parents whose sons are in the wars.
 Before the Massacre of Glencoe, the caoineag of Clan MacDonald was heard to wail night after night.
 Those whose fears were roused by her keening left the glen and escaped the fate of those who remained behind.
 Fragments of the dirges said to have been sung by the caoineag before the massacre were collected by Carmichael: